pmem/pmdk/doc/pmempool-info.1.md

 In order to display BTT Info header backup use `-B` option.

-`-m, –map`
+`-m, --map`

 : Print BTT Map entries.

-`-g, –flog`
+`-g, --flog`

 : Print BTT FLOG entries.

-`-B, –backup`
+`-B, --backup`

 : Print BTT Info header backup.

   >By default the `info` command displays all data blocks when `-d` options is used.
    However it is possible to skip blocks marked with *zero* and/or *error* flags.
    It is also possible to skip blocks which are *not* marked with any flag.
 Skipping blocks has impact on blocks ranges (e.g. display 10 blocks marked with error flag in the range from 0 to 10000) and statistics.

-`-z, –skip-zeros`
+`-z, --skip-zeros`

 : Skip blocks marked with *zero* flag.

-`-e, –skip-error`
+`-e, --skip-error`

 : Skip blocks marked with *error* flag.

-`-u, –skip-no-flag`
+`-u, --skip-no-flag`

 : Skip blocks *not* marked with any flag.